kwetopeta/Super_Psyche/README.md

 - Research research reseach & lots of user testing.

 ## Why?
 - I searched around the internet and i couldn't find the application that i was looking for.
 I found apps that were close to what i was looking for, but they were still lacking.
 So, i decided, why not just create the application you are looking for, if it's not avaialable?
-This project begun and its inspired by a few other apps listed below:
+This project begun with the inital question og, why not? and its also inspired by a few other apps that i have used that are listed below:
 - [Mindvalley Learn](https://play.google.com/store/apps/details?id=com.mindvalley.mva&hl=en&gl=US)
 - [LifeUp](https://play.google.com/store/apps/details?id=net.sarasarasa.lifeup)
 - [Habitica](https://play.google.com/store/apps/details?id=com.habitrpg.android.habitica)